aobo-y/uva-nlp/proj01/README.md

 9 |  0.9946  |  0.9051

 ### 3.4

+Based on the definition of 1-norm, the illustration of L1's shape is the square diamond.
+Compared with L2' shape, which is a spherical, it has higher possiblities to meet the ellipses, which stands for the original cost function, at its corners.
+The corners of L1 are all on the axises, which means a feature coefficient θ is zero.
+Therefore, L1 is more possible to make more features has no impacts, which means L1 prefers sparse solutions.

 With regularization L1, after several tries, the `λ` is narrowed into ranges `[0.002, 0.005]` and `[2, 4]`

 λ     |    trn   |   dev